+35725368683

 According to the laws of Cyprus, there are 4 types of intellectual property:

 Patent.
-A patent protects new inventions.
-For example, it can be innovative products, innovative processes, and enhancement of product performance or production method.
-Before granting a patent, the respective invention has to be brand-new, involve an innovative process, and allow industrial application.
+A patent protects new inventions, such as innovative products, processes, and product performance enhancement or production methods.
+Before a patent is granted, the respective invention has to be brand-new, involve an innovative process, and allow industrial application.

 An industrial design protects the appearance of a product or a part of it.